kenklin/noaa-severe-weather/noaa-severe-weather.md

 ```

 Summarize the property and crop damage by event type and store it in `damage.summary`.
+Rather than display the means for the 10 years, I chose to
+display the sums for the 10 years.

 ```r
 damage.summary <- damage.df %>%